Idlebawb/ScorePercentage/README.md

 # ScorePercentage
-Replaces the "Rank" in Map Result Screen with score percentage and adds score percentage to the "Highscore" in the Level Selection Menu.
+Replaces the "Rank" in Map Result Screen with score percentage and adds score percentage to the "Highscore" in the Level Selection Menu below the Leaderboard.

 Since 1.2:
 Adds Score- and Percentage Difference to Result Screen, if you already had a score on the map / difficulty.